 Instead of just a berry salad, make it a leafy green and berry salad.
 Cool crisp greens, sweet berries, crunchy pecans, plus a little goat cheese and Parmesan, finished with spoonfuls of strawberry Balsamic vinaigrette.
 My summer berry salad is inspired by the house salad at a local restaurant we enjoy.
 Make one before summer slips away.

 Leafy Green and Berry Salad

 We don’t eat out often, but occasionally it’s good to get out of the house, relax and leave the cooking to someone else.
-Hanna’s, is our favorite local restaurant.
-It’s always busy, serves up great food and service too.
-Kent usually orders a steak and I get the fresh wild catch of the day.
-Dinner always starts with their house salad, and it’s the inspiration for this recipe.
+Our local steakhouse serves up great food and dinner always starts with their house salad.
+It’s the inspiration for this recipe.
 I love this salad, so I decided to make it at home.

-What’s not to love about fresh summer berries at their peak?
+What's not to love about fresh summer berries at their peak?
 Sweet, low in natural sugar, healthy, and packed with nutrition.
 Make this salad while berries are at their best and at the best prices.
-I use strawberries and raspberries for this salad, but you could add some blackberries too.
 Another fruity add in is kiwi.
 Just a little sweet-tart taste to add some interest.

 Wash and Go Greens

 Red leaf lettuce works great for this salad.
 The leaves are sturdy enough to handle the creamy vinaigrette, and darker leaves means more nutrition.
-I buy whole heads and wash them when I get home from shopping to get get them ready for the week.
+I buy whole heads and wash them when I get home getting them ready for the week.
 Pre-washed salads greens like spring mix or mesclun mix work if you’re in a hurry but be sure to check the package for wilted or slimy leaves.

 On Cheese And Nuts